-Therefore, I made the Egg Rolls tonight to go with the leftovers.
+I therefore made the Egg Rolls tonight to go with the leftovers.

-As an aside, the leftover Chicken Chow Mein was just as good as the original dish!
+As an aside, the leftover Chicken Chow Mein was just as good as the original dish.
 I’ve had this recipe for more years than I care to think about.
 It originally came from a Chinese eatery in a mall in Tallahassee.
-It’s an extremely forgiving recipe, and over the years, I’ve tinkered with it, sometimes omitting the meat or using a different meat/seafood, sometimes adding more/different vegetables, sometimes tinkering with the seasonings, sometimes using a different egg roll wrappers, etc. With all of the variations on the theme, the results are consistently outstanding!
+It’s an extremely forgiving recipe, and over the years, I’ve tinkered with it, sometimes omitting the meat or using a different meat/seafood, sometimes adding more/different vegetables, sometimes tinkering with the seasonings, sometimes using different egg roll wrappers, etc. With all of the variations on the theme, the results are consistently outstanding!

 I used the following ingredients for these delicious Egg Rolls: Egg roll wrappers, chicken, garlic, soy sauce, cornstarch, cabbage, celery, onions, carrots, fresh ginger, and vegetable oil.
 It also included salt, pepper and ground ginger that I thought was necessary to correct the seasonings.

-Prepping the Ingredients for the Egg Rolls:
+Making the Filling for the Egg Rolls

 Once the prep was completed, I mixed 1 Tablespoon of soy sauce with 2 teaspoons of cornstarch, the grated ginger and minced garlic in a bowl.
-Then, I added the chicken, and stirred to ensure that the chicken was nicely coated.
+Then I added the chicken and stirred to ensure that the chicken was nicely coated.
 I let this sit for about 30 minutes before I started the cooking.

 I added 2 Tablespoons of soy sauce to the vegetables and returned the chicken to the wok.

 I stirred the mixture and tasted it to see if it needed any seasonings.
-I thought that it was lacking something, so I added 1 teaspoon of Kosher salt, 1/4 teaspoon of freshly ground black pepper and 1/2 teaspoon of ground ginger.
-It was perfect!
+I thought that it was lacking something so I added 1 teaspoon of Kosher salt, ¼ teaspoon of freshly ground black pepper and ½ teaspoon of ground ginger.
+It was perfect.

 As the vegetables cooked, they gave off a fair amount of liquid.
 To remove this excess liquid, I transferred the egg roll filling to a colander set over a large bowl, and pressed the filling with the back of a large spoon.
-I ended up with over 3/4-cup of the liquid.
+I ended up with over ¾-cup of the liquid.
 Had I left the liquid in the filling, the resulting egg rolls would have been quite soggy.

-Making the Egg Rolls:
+Rolling the Egg Rolls

 I placed the egg rolls on a parchment lined baking sheet, knowing that what I didn’t use would freeze beautifully.